Skip to content

 Everything in the ULP is limited.
 On the old FSM type ULP there are only 4 registers, very few operations and limited memory access.
 For some operations it is not possible to use mutable values, but the code must be fixed (for pin/register access) at compile time.
 That's why you will see lots of defines and constants in basically every example project.

-This was the reason, why for projects like Tasmota it never made sense to include ULP code.
+This was the reason, why for projects like Tasmota it never made sense to include ULP code in core parts.

 Advantages of the ULP~